Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-A selective deficit is considered to be a condition in which the serum IgA level is less than 0.05 g / l with normal quantitative indices of other immunity units.
+Selective deficiency is considered to be a condition in which the level of serum IgA is less than 0.05 g/l with normal quantitative indicators of other parts of the immune system.

-Pathogenesis of selective deficiency of immunoglobulin A
+Pathogenesis of selective immunoglobulin A deficiency

-Infectious Symptoms
+Infectious symptoms

-The most common diseases associated with IgA deficiency are infections of the upper and lower respiratory tract.
-In most cases, pathogens are caused by bacteria with low pathogenicity: Moraxella catharalis, Streptococcus pneumonia, Hemophilus influenzae, often causing otitis, sinusitis in these patients , conjunctivitis, bronchitis and pneumonia.
-There are reports that the clinical manifestation of IgA deficiency requires the deficiency of one or more subclasses of IgG, which occurs in 25% of cases of IgA deficiency.
+The most common diseases associated with IgA deficiency are upper and lower respiratory tract infections.
+In such cases, the causative agents of infections are mainly low-pathogenic bacteria: Moraxella catharalis, Streptococcus pneumonia, Hemophilus influenzae, which often cause otitis, sinusitis, conjunctivitis, bronchitis and pneumonia in these patients.
+There are reports that for the clinical manifestation of IgA deficiency, a deficiency of one or more IgG subclasses is necessary, which occurs in 25% of cases of IgA deficiency.
 Such a defect leads to serious bronchopulmonary diseases, such as frequent pneumonia, chronic obstructive pulmonary diseases, chronic bronchitis, bronchiectasis.
-The most unfavorable is the combined deficit of the IgA and IgG2 subclass, which, unfortunately, most often occurs.
+The most unfavorable is considered to be a combined deficiency of IgA and IgG2 subclass, which, unfortunately, is most often encountered.

 Allergic diseases